Skip to content

 Benson Chirwa

-Board Chairperson, HAC Uganda
+Board Members, HAC Uganda

 Dr Benson Chirwa has been working in global health and HIV/AIDS for over 20 years.
 He is currently Deputy Chief of Party/DSD at Equip Zambia.
 Formerly he was Country Director of KethImpilo‘s USAID-funded External Quality Improvement Programme (EQUIP) in Zimbabwe.
 Previously he has served as the Director General of the National AIDS Council of Zambia and as the Technical Adviser for John Hopkins University Bloomberg School of Public Health SSDI Programme in Malawi.
 He has undertaken consultancies with UNAIDS and UKAID and has served on the Board of ViiV Healthcare’s Positive Action Challenges Fund from 2012-2016.
 Bachelor of Medicine & Bachelor of Surgery (M.B.Ch.B.) from the University of Zambia and an MPH from the University of Ibadan.
 On the Board, Ben focuses on fundraising, grant writing, communication, and public relations for Health Access Connect.